Green604/freemarket_sample_70b/README.md

 |shipping_id       |integer|null: false, foreign_key: true|

 ### Association
-- has_one :seller
+- has_one :seller, dependent: :destroy
 - has_one :buyer
-- has_one :selling_status
+- has_one :selling_status, dependent: :destroy
-- has_many :favorites
+- has_many :favorites, dependent: :destroy
 - has_many  :users,  through:  :favorites
-- has_many :comments
+- has_many :comments, dependent: :destroy
 - has_many  :users,  through:  :comments
-- has_many :images
+- has_many :images, dependent: :destroy
 - belongs_to :brand
 - belongs_to :category
 - belongs_to :shipping